A Guide to Garbage Disposal When Renovating an Akiya House in Japan

 • Recycling is often collected once a month

-• Burnable garbage may be collected once or twice a week
+• Non-burnable garbage is collected once a year

 We also make sure to: